- 2 7, 2019

 - No Comments

-Subrogation is a term that's well-known among insurance and legal companies but often not by the policyholders who hire them.
-If this term has come up when dealing with your insurance agent or a legal proceeding, it is in your self-interest to comprehend the steps of how it works.
-The more information you have, the more likely it is that an insurance lawsuit will work out favorably.
+Subrogation is a concept that's well-known in insurance and legal circles but rarely by the policyholders who employ them.
+Rather than leave it to the professionals, it is in your benefit to know an overview of the process.
+The more information you have about it, the more likely an insurance lawsuit will work out favorably.

-Every insurance policy you own is a commitment that, if something bad occurs, the insurer of the policy will make restitutions in a timely manner.
-If you get injured on the job, for instance, your company's workers compensation insurance picks up the tab for medical services.
+An insurance policy you own is a promise that, if something bad occurs, the insurer of the policy will make restitutions in one way or another without unreasonable delay.
+If you get injured while you're on the clock, for example, your company's workers compensation picks up the tab for medical services.
 Employment lawyers handle the details; you just get fixed up.

-But since figuring out who is financially responsible for services or repairs is regularly a heavily involved affair – and delay in some cases increases the damage to the victim – insurance companies often decide to pay up front and assign blame later.
-They then need a method to recoup the costs if, when there is time to look at all the facts, they weren't actually responsible for the expense.
+But since determining who is financially responsible for services or repairs is sometimes a heavily involved affair – and time spent waiting often adds to the damage to the policyholder – insurance firms often decide to pay up front and figure out the blame later.
+They then need a mechanism to regain the costs if, once the situation is fully assessed, they weren't in charge of the expense.

 Let's Look at an Example